uiua-lang/uiua/site/new_tutorial/Arrays.md

 ⬚10+ [1 2] [3 4 5 6 7]
 ```

 [fill]() can be used in a lot of other cases.
-See it's documentation for more.
+See its documentation for more.

 Pervasive operations are optimized in the interpreter to be very fast.
 You should prefer to use them whenever possible.